Mark-Jung/MKR/README.md

 ### Installation

-Dillinger requires python 3.6 to run.
+MKR requires python 3.6 to run.

 After cloning this repository, install the dependencies and start the server.